shalabhsharma11/weather-app/README.md

 - If there are multiple call within `WEATHER_REQUEST_WAIT_MS` for same city, then also it will return information from cache.
 - In all other scenario it will save information to DB and update cache too.

-This is done to prevent unnecessary calls to DB and OpenWeather Api.
+This is done to prevent unnecessary calls to DB and OpenWeather API.

+**Decision To Make**: We can also implement to only store the highest and the lowest temperature for a day for a particular city.
+Need to make decision about the cleanup/archive of the old DB data.

 ### Configuration